top of page

 Explicit language can be expected here, but hateful, vile, divisive, threatening or bullying words or behavior will not be tolerated.

-No harassment on the basis of gender, gender identity, sexual orientation, race, national origin, religion, disability or any other protected status.
+No harassment on the basis of gender, gender identity, sexual orientation, race, national origin, religion, disability or any other basis.

 For virtual events, ONLY registered participants will receive the code in their email.
 No sharing access codes.